MW-Imperial/Lab-Book/lab3/Lab3.md

 Light intensity is proportional to x^2 (input voltage squared) because LI depends on temp depends on p ∝ x^2

+The DC characteristic is the output-to-input relationship of a system when a constant voltage (DC) is applied

 Why does it oscillate?
 The circuit is made up of 4 op amps which create a simulated second order ODE.

 linear at 1.45-1.55v